View across the Thames

 The ASG offers a panel of experienced practitioners to act as arbitrators in small collision and salvage cases and a panel of solicitor mediators, through the closely related Maritime Solicitors Mediation Services.

-English maritime law is constantly evolving through judgments of the High Court, the Court of Appeal and the Supreme Court (established in 2009 and replacing the Appellate Committee of the House of Lords).
-Their legal decisions are widely reported which gives transparency to the English legal system.
-From 2011, Lloyd’s will publish most decisions of the Lloyd’s salvage arbitrators, and appeal arbitrator, adding further transparency to the body of Admiralty jurisprudence.
+English maritime law continues to evolve through the judgments of the High Court, the Court of Appeal and the Supreme Court.
+These decisions are widely reported, ensuring transparency within the English legal system.
+Lloyd’s now publishes most decisions of its salvage arbitrators and appeal arbitrator’s Awards, further enhancing openness in the development of Admiralty jurisprudence.

-London has an unrivalled concentration of expertise in all aspects of the shipping service industries.
-Insurance, banking, chartering, ship owning, ship management, adjusting, surveying and a wide range of technical support services all thrive here.
-An important element is the experience in shipping matters which has grown up over the centuries as part of the English legal system which is acknowledged for its independence and level of specialist expertise.
+London has an unparalleled concentration of expertise across all aspects of the shipping services industry.
+Insurance, banking, chartering, shipowning, ship management, adjusting, surveying and a wide range of technical support services all flourish in the city of London.
+A significant contributing factor is the depth of maritime experience that has developed over centuries as part of the English legal tradition, renowned worldwide for its independence and specialist expertise.

-The Commercial Court is the specialist division of the High Court (Queen’s Bench Division) that deals with commercial claims, that is any claim arising out of the transaction of trade and commerce.
-Many judges of the Commercial Court in London have practiced shipping and insurance law before their appointment as judges and have a thorough, practical, understanding of the industries.
-The Admiralty Court, another specialist court of the Queen’s Bench Division, hears collision, salvage and other related maritime disputes.
-The Admiralty Judge has many years experience of cases involving navigation, seamanship and other practical nautical matters and his judgments are influential in the courts of many countries in the maritime world.
-The Admiralty Registrar and Admiralty Marshall provide expert support, for instance adjudicating on the quantum or value of claims and administering the arrest of vessels within the English jurisdiction.
+The Commercial Court, a specialist division of the High Court’s King’s Bench Division, handles commercial claims arising from trade and commerce.
+Many of its judges previously practised in shipping and insurance law, giving them a practical and thorough understanding of the relevant industries.
+The Admiralty Court, another specialist court within the King’s Bench Division, hears collision, salvage and other maritime disputes.
+The Admiralty Judge has extensive experience in matters involving navigation, seamanship and other practical nautical issues, and the court’s judgments are influential in maritime jurisdictions worldwide.
+The Admiralty Registrar and Admiralty Marshall provide further expert support, such as assessing the quantum of claims and administering the arrest of vessels within the English jurisdiction.

-For these reasons not only is English law and jurisdiction commonly the default choice in many international shipping contracts but is also frequently chosen for the resolution of disputes either before the High Court or in arbitration.
-The result is that the English judges and arbitrators are highly experienced and well practiced in such cases.
+For these reasons, English law and jurisdiction are not only the default choice in many international shipping contracts, but are also frequently selected for dispute resolution, whether in the High Court or through arbitration.
+As a result, English judges and arbitrators are highly experienced and well practised in handling maritime cases.

 Design and development by Primitive